DFHack/dfhack/docs/dev/Lua API.rst

 Usage
 -----

-The basic idea is you create a number distribution which you generate random numbers along.
-The C++ relies on engines keeping state information to determine the next number along the distribution.
-You're welcome to try and (ab)use this knowledge for your RNG purposes.
+The randomization state is kept in an "engine".
+The distribution class turns that engine state into random numbers.

 Example::

     local rng = require('plugins.cxxrandom')
-    local norm_dist = rng.normal_distribution(6820,116) // avg, stddev
+    local norm_dist = rng.normal_distribution(6820, 116)   -- avg, stddev
     local engID = rng.MakeNewEngine(0)
+    print(norm_dist:next(engID))

-    -- somewhat reminiscent of the C++ syntax print(norm_dist:next(engID))
+    -- alternate syntax

-    -- a bit more streamlined
-    local cleanup = true --delete engine on cleanup local number_generator = rng.crng:new(engID, cleanup, norm_dist)
+    local cleanup = true   -- delete engine on cleanup local number_generator = rng.crng:new(engID, cleanup, norm_dist)
     print(number_generator:next())

     -- simplified
-    print(rng.rollNormal(engID,6820,116))
+    print(rng.rollNormal(engID, 6820, 116))

 The number sequences are much simpler.
 They're intended for where you need to randomly generate an index, perhaps in a loop for an array.
 You technically don't need an engine to use it, if you don't mind never shuffling.

 Example::

     local rng = require('plugins.cxxrandom')
+    local engID = rng.MakeNewEngine(0)
-    local g = rng.crng:new(rng.MakeNewEngine(0), true, rng.num_sequence:new(0,table_size))
+    local g = rng.crng:new(engId, true, rng.num_sequence:new(0, table_size))
     g:shuffle()
     for _ = 1, table_size do
         func(array[g:next()])